 After receiving her M.A. and PhD from the Faculty of Linguistics in 1999 and the Technical Faculty in 2002 respectively, she worked together with E. Shriberg for a year as DAAD fellow at the International Computer Science Institute (ICSI) in Berkeley to investigate hotspots in dialogs.
-After rejoining Bielefeld University working on different projects, she became head of the Applied Informatics Group in 2009.
+After rejoining Bielefeld University and working on different projects, she became head of the Applied Informatics Group in 2009.
 In 2019 she took the opportunity to join the newly founded Medical School OWL leading her new research group on Medical Assistive Systems.
 In 2022 she joined University of Bremen for a year to collaborate with Michael Beetz on co-constructive task learning and with Tanja Schultz on the integration of biosignals in Human-Robot Interaction research to analyse brain signals during interactions with a robot.

 In her work Britta Wrede has focused on understanding and modelling multimodal interaction strategies in human-agent interaction by applying and developing theoretical accounts on pragmatics in establishing mutual understanding especially in children.
 This entails the use of multimodal communication channels such as facial expressions or eye gaze which are also important for adult users in everyday learning situations such as work assistance systems.
 Britta Wrede’s research on developing assistive systems for therapy and diagnostic support is based on the hypothesis that assistance needs to be embedded in social interaction.